Bar, Montenegro: Contemporary

+When the Montenegrins recaptured the city after Russo-Turkish War, life could not be organized in it due to the destruction of war.
+The population first moved to Podgrađe, and the urban core was formed at the beginning of the 20th century below Volujica.
+The settlement is called Pristan (Novi Bar).

 Guglielmo Marconi, the Italian scientist and pioneer in wireless telegraphy, using Nikola Tesla's patented technology, made a radio connection between Antivari (Bar) and Bari on 30 August 1904.
 In 1908, the first railroad in this part of the Balkans was put into operation there.

 On 8 August 1914 Austria-Hungary responded to Montenegro's declaration of war by sending their protected cruisers SMS Zenta and SMS Szigetvár accompanied by the destroyer SMS Uskoke and torpedo boat 72F to conduct an unopposed bombardment of the port of Antivari, targeting its wireless station and harbour facilities.
 They were driven away by coastal batteries and destroyed only a wireless station.
 The Austrians declared a formal blockade of the Montenegrin coastline on August 10.
 On August 16, SMS Zenta and an accompanying destroyer were ambushed and trapped off Antivari by a very large French fleet (over twelve battleships), and in the subsequent Battle of Antivari the Zenta was sunk with considerable loss of life.
 The destroyer escaped.
 On the 18 September following, the Austro-Hungarian coastal battleship SMS Budapest with supporting warships bombarded Antivari, the port and facilities, causing major damage, and on October 17–18 the destroyers SMS Scharfschutze, SMS Streiter and SMS Ulan bombarded Antivari's harbour.
 On November 18 the destroyer SMS Uskoke also conducted a brief bombardment.
 The Austrians made their largest raid to date on the evening and night of 1–2 March 1915 when their destroyers SMS Csikós, SMS Streiter, and SMS Ulan covered a raid by three torpedo-boats into Antivari harbour.
 The latter destroyed the main wharf and stocks of food and ammunitions along the waterfront, and captured the Montenegrin royal yacht Rumija, which was later torpedoed.
 The destruction of the wharves prevented larger ships from unloading supplies at the port restricting Allied shipments of food and munitions to the Montenegrin army.
 The Allies realised that with the Austro-Hungarian naval base of Cattaro close by there was little they could do.
-In 1979, there was an earthquake that devastated Bar.
-It has since been rebuilt.